There’s no doubt that social media technology has shaped the world and changed human behavior over the past decade.

 A disengaged workforce equals lower productivity, low morale and high turnover rates.
 No wonder companies around the world are looking for ways to tackle this issue and improve employee engagement across the board.

-While corporations aren’t using LinkedIn, Twitter, Facebook and the like to engage their employees, many are recognising their engaging powers and are incorporating the features that make users so attached to these platforms into their own internal communications strategy within their digital workplace.
+While corporations aren’t using LinkedIn, Twitter, Facebook and the like to engage their employees, many are recognising their engaging powers and are incorporating the features that make users so attached to these platforms into their own digital workplace strategy within their digital workplace.

 Over the past few years, thousands of companies are adopting social media–like platforms to facilitate collaboration in the workplace, break communication silos and empower their employees to do their best.